-Philosophical Teaching and Learning is an inquiry-led pedagogy that develops student understanding and appreciation beyond the levels normally achievable though traditional teaching.
+Philosophical Teaching is an inquiry-led pedagogy that develops student understanding and appreciation beyond the levels normally achievable though traditional teaching.
 It brings together 6 strands of good teaching – whatever the curriculum or subject, and whatever the age of the students.
 It provides a new and refreshing way for educators to advance their skills in the 21st century.

 How Does It Benefit Teachers?